ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 600

-%-fdCherries are ambient and beautiful things that migrate between the facets in flocks.
-They seem to quell the violence and mania around them.
+%-fdCherries are ambient and beautiful things that migrate between the facets in flocks, seeming to quell the violence and mania around them.

 %-se\[-\] **Abilities**